Pediatric

 • Astigmatism: a vision condition that causes fuzzy, blurry vision.

-• Amblyopia (also known as “lazy eye”) is best treated while the child is still young, and their visual system is in development.
+• Amblyopia (also known as “lazy eye”) is best treated while the child is still young, and their visual system is still developing.

 • Strabismus: otherwise known as “crossed eyes or misalignment of the eyes.”